 - 13 gallon clear medium size trash bags like these will come in handy throughout the process

 - 70% to 99% rubbing alcohol to keep everything clean and reduce contamination

-To start, ask for a bag of hot-off-the-press coffee grounds from the fabulous people at Starbucks, and soak some cardboard in water 1-2 days prior.
-The coffee grounds should be used on the same day, and the long soaking of the cardboard helps to hydrate the material.
-Continue to next page –
+When you have all the materials you need to grow mushrooms, ask for a bag of hot-off-the-press coffee grounds from the fabulous people at Starbucks, and soak some cardboard in water 1-2 days prior.
+The coffee grounds should be used on the same day, and the long soaking of the cardboard helps to hydrate the material for growing mushrooms.

 Take a one-gallon plastic container, cut 3 sides of the lid.
 Poke and cut 4 to 6 small 1/4″ size holes to allow air exchange and drainage on the bottom.
 Wipe the inside and outside of the container with 70% to 99% rubbing alcohol.